MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-acs.md

     > [!NOTE]
     > If you select **SQL authentication** and click **Next**, the **Database Credentials** page displays.
 In the **SQL login name** box, enter the name of the user account that has access to the SQL Server and the password for that account in the **SQL password** box, and then click **Next**.

 10. On the **Database Creation Options** page, click **Use SQL Server's default data and log file directories** to use SQL Server's default folders.
-Otherwise, click **Specify directories** and enter the full path, including drive letter, to the location you want for the ACS database and log file, for example C:\Program Files\Microsoft SQL Server\MSSQL.1\MSSQL\Data.
+Otherwise, click **Specify directories** and enter the full path, including drive letter, to the location you want for the ACS database and log file, for example `C:\Program Files\Microsoft SQL Server\MSSQL.1\MSSQL\Data`.
 Click **Next**.

 11. On the **Event Retention Schedule** page, click **Local hour of day to perform daily database maintenance**.
 Choose a time when the number of expected security events is low.
 During the database maintenance period, database performance will be impacted.
 In the **Number of days to retain events** box type the number of days ACS should keep events in the ACS database before the events are removed during database grooming.
 The default value is 14 days.
 Click **Next**.